veelasky/laravel-hashid/README.md

 composer require veelasky/laravel-hashid
 ```

-ith laravel package auto discovery, this will automatically add this package to your laravel application.
+With laravel package auto discovery, this will automatically add this package to your laravel application.

 Simply add `HashableId` trait on any of your eloquent model you are intending to use with HashId.